folksgl/aws-scripts/README.md

 ## AWS CLI Tools Installation
 For information about how to install the AWS CLI tools on your platform, please refer to the [CLI Installation Page](https://aws.amazon.com/cli/)

-#### run-cf
+#### Descriptions
-  This script helps aid the development of cloudformation scripts from the command line by scripting the calls needed to set up and tear down stacks between changes.
+  - **run-cf** - This script helps aid the development of cloudformation scripts from the command line by scripting the calls needed to set up and tear down stacks between changes.